 The keyword here is flexible.
 Flexible partial dentures are made from plastic materials and contain no metal.
 Rather than relying on metal or attachments to essentially clip into place, flexible partial dentures are slightly fold-twisted into position, then released to fill the void nearly invisibly without any attachment mechanisms.

-Why might a dentist in Vancouver recommend this flexible alternative?
+Why might a dentist in Yaletown Vancouver recommend this flexible alternative?

 There are several reasons that dentists recommend flexible partial dentures as a preferable alternative to traditional metal-framed dentures and even fixed dental bridges.
 The following five advantages are especially significant.

 Natural and seamless.
 Trite as it is to say, flexible partial dentures are akin to human tissue in their ability to fold, twist and release to fit space and without any metal structure to provide support or fastening mechanisms.
 That absence of metal structure permits them to fit seamlessly along your own tissue.

 More comfortable.
 As flexible in every important way as human tissue, flexible partial dentures are and certainly feel less rigid, bulky and foriegn in your mouth while also being lightweight enough to permit very quick adjustment to wearing them.

 Metal-free.
 While metal allergies are relatively uncommon, flexible partial dentures offer a solution that traditional partial dentures could never provide.
 Similarly, flexible partial dentures restore the same function in a product without metal, a feature that many people prefer now that it is available to them despite the somewhat higher acquisition cost.